DavidBertrand/Deploy-web-app/README.md

 * Restart the application service
 ```
 ### Parameters
-The `servers_test.json` allows you to list all servers needing the deployment
+The `deploy_params.json` allows you to list all servers where the app will be deployed
 ```
 {
 "servers": ["172.21.10.13", "172.21.10.14"]
 }
 ```
+### Depedencies
+The code requires the `paramiko library`.
+Instalation instruction for the library can be found [here](http://www.paramiko.org/installing.html)

 ## Pending Issue
 The app details are still not been passed in the JSON parameter file